Serverless

 Initialize the SDK

-Before making use of the pull and push method you will need to initialize the Javascript SDK with your Pathway publicKey
+Before making use of the pull and push method you will need to initialize the Javascript SDK with your Pathway publicKey.
+The initialization automatically consumes & handles the webToken query parameter provided in the URL; this means you do not need to do anything with the generated webToken.

 Pull Data